Spirit of the Midwest Region 5

 Member of Kansas City Chorus

 Outside of music, Mary holds a Bachelors of Science in Chemistry and a Masters in Biomedical Engineering.
-She works as a chemist and lives in Lawrence, KS, with her partner, Clara, and their pets.
+She is currently in Law School and lives in Lawrence, KS, with her partner, Clara, and their pets.

 Area of Expertise/Strengths: